looker-open-source/sdk-codegen/packages/sdk/README.md

 - The [OAuthScene](/packages/run-it/src/scenes/OAuthScene/OAuthScene.tsx) React component receives the OAuth response from the Looker server and logs the user in to retrieve the API authentication token.

 Looker's OAuth support makes it possible to build a Looker SDK application that only requires the browser.
 If a browser application can use a proxy server instead, or already uses an existing backend server, it may be simpler to [use a proxy for authentication](#using-a-proxy-for-authentication)/

+The `looker.ini` configuration file and environment variables are _never_ used in the Browser runtime.

 ### Developing with multiple API versions